Perera, Sikandar Lead Lahore Qalandars To Third PSL Title - UrduPoint

 Perera, Sikandar Lead Lahore Qalandars To Third PSL Title

-LAHORE, (APP - UrduPoint / Pakistan Point News - 26th May, 2025) Powered by a scintillating unbeaten 50 by Kusal Perera and a cameo by all-rounder Sikandar Raza led Lahore Qalandars to chase down improbable 201 and beat Quetta Gladiators by six wickets in a thriller in the final of the PSL X at the Gaddafi Stadium, here on Sunday night.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 26th May, 2025) Powered by a scintillating unbeaten fifty by Kusal Perera and a cameo by all-rounder Sikandar Raza led Lahore Qalandars to chase down improbable 201 and beat Quetta Gladiators by six wickets in a thriller in the final of the PSL X at the Gaddafi stadium here on Sunday night.

 This is highest total chased by a team in a T20 final across the globe and third title won Lahore Qalandars in the last four seasons.
 Lahore Qalandars and Islamabad have won three PSL titles each in its 10 year-long illustrious history.